-All doctors/clinicians that participated in this pilot study were interviewed about their satisfaction with the medical abortion method.
-Most of them had experience and were familiar with medical abortion before entering the study.
-Clinicians believed that medical abortion had less percentage of complications than surgical abortion and is a safer method of pregnancy termination.
-They rate decreased, with 71.4% of women with pregnancies of 12 to 22 weeks of gestation having successful abortions with mifepristone and misoprostol regimen.
-A systematic review reported average success rates of 96.7% in the 8^{th} week, 95.2% in the 9th week, and 93.1% in the 10^{th} week of gestation [21].
+A success rate of 97.1% was achieved with mifepristone and misoprostol regimen in the first trimester medical abortion patients (5 to 12 weeks of gestation).
+The study of Ashok PW et al. from 1998 found 96.7% of complete abortion rate among women in the 7-9 weeks of gestation [20].
+As length of pregnancy increased, success rate decreased, with 71.4% of women with pregnancies of 12 to 22 weeks of gestation having successful abortions with mifepristone and misoprostol regimen.
+A systematic review reported average success rates of 96.7% in the 8th week, 95.2% in the 9th week, and 93.1% in the 10th week of gestation [21].

 Medical abortion in our study was less effective in the group with higher gestational age (second group), requiring surgical uterine evacuation in a higher percenttage than in the first group with early gestation (28.6% vs. 2.89%) respectively.
 In the first group, two of the patients had ongoing pregnancy (1.16%) and after repeated medical abortion complete uterine evacuation was achieved.
 In one WHO multicentre study from 1993, the continuing pregnancy rate was 0.4% [22].
 In the first group, 100 women (57.8%) took additional doses of 400 to 800 μg misoprostol in order to complete the abortion procedure.
 In the other group, 21 women in the second trimester (60%) took additional doses of 400 to 1200 μg misoprostol because of incomplete abortion.
 Because of the increasing size and volume of the uterus and larger fetus, the amount of progesterone to be blocked by the same dose of mifepristone is increased and a larger fetus requires the uterus to generate more force and the cervix to be softer and more dilatated to allow expulsion.
 Therefore, additional doses of misoprostol to the regimen will improve success rates.
 Most common side effects reported by participants in this pilot study were pain and need for analgesic, reported by 5.2% in the first group and 28.6% in the second group.
 Statistical analysis showed that women in the second group had pain more often in comparison with the women in the first group.
-At the follow-up visit, in both groups there was no significant decrease in hemo-globin levels.
+At the follow-up visit, in both groups there was no significant decrease in hemoglobin levels.
 According to the study of Grossman D et al., the second trimester medical abortion was associated with higher rates of complications compared to the first trimester medical abortion, but absolute risk was low.
 They reported excessive bleeding in 0.9% of patients, and 0.2% required blood transfusion [23].